 - Being susceptible to colds

 - Repeated cold sores

 Does a Weak Immune System Lead to Anxiety?

 There is some evidence that people who have allergies may also be more likely to experience anxiety, which can impair immunity and increase the likelihood of allergies.
-Some theories suggest that this happens on a molecular level, but it’s also possible that having allergies and illnesses makes life uncomfortable and difficult, just as it would if one had a weakened immune system, which in turn raises the risk of anxiety.
+Some theories suggest that this happens on a molecular level, but it’s also possible that having allergies and illnesses makes life uncomfortable and difficult, just as it would if one had a weakened immune system, which in turn raises the risk of beta blockers for anxiety.

 Tips for Preventing Anxiety from Harming the Immune System